Here’s some of the best LGBTQ+ Clubs London has to offer.

 5. Exilo Latin, , Temple

 If you want to get your salsa dancing on there is only one place to look.
-Exilo has hosted their Latin dance party since 1996, and it’s just made for a post-lockdown boogie once the clubs finally reopen again.
+Exilo has hosted their Latin dance party since 1996, and it’s just made for a post-lockdown boogie now the doors are finally open again.

 📍 Temple Pier Victoria Embankment, WC2R 2PN.
 Nearest station is Temple.

 Another longstanding London gay bar, which has been going strong for over 30 years, is the White Swan in east London.
-As of now, the late night basement cannot be used to its full potential but, hopefully one day this summer, the spot will welcome back their lively London crowd to dance all night once more.
+Get down to their late-night basement and dance till your legs can’t no more!

 📍 556 Commercial Rd, London E14 7JD.
 Nearest station is Limehouse.